 Lakewood, CO 80225

-Whether the Denver Federal Center (DFC) is your new workplace or you’re planning an upcoming visit, we put together some information to help you navigate our 623-acre campus.
+Whether the Denver Federal Center (DFC) is your new workplace or you’re planning an upcoming visit, this information will help you navigate our 623-acre campus.

 Hours of Operation